kubedb/docs/docs/guides/oracle/configuration/using-config-file.md

 Here,

-- `spec.configuration.inline."oracle.cnf"` holds the configuration content directly in the `Oracle` CR.
+- `spec.configuration.inline` holds one or more configuration files directly in the `Oracle` CR.
+Inline file names can be any valid key name and are processed in lexicographical order.

 ## Combining Secret and Inline Configuration